DrPlantabyte/Biome-Prediction-ML/README.md

 ```

-Note that to close a GDAL data file, you set the dataset variable to `None`.
+Note that to close a GDAL data file, you set the data set variable to `None`.
 This is not a common resource management pattern in Python, but it's best not to fight the GDAL library.

 Here's what the data looks like: